Healthy Competition: Synopsis

 Rodney is clearly struggling but is determined to convince Del he is managing perfectly.
 He claims to have had plenty of clients asking about the engines, and his claims become more exaggerated as Del probes further into his business.
 Rodney asks for some food but Del refuses, telling Grandad not to cook him anything as he has not paid his housekeeping money.
 Rodney attempts to persuade him, but he does not budge.
 Grandad asks how Rodney could be struggling with money when he had the £200 given to him by Del out of their share of the partnership.
 It soon transpires that Mickey has gone on holiday to Benidorm with the company finances, leaving Rodney with nothing.

 Feeling sorry for his brother, Del comes up with a scheme to get Rodney to rejoin Trotters Independent Traders with his pride intact and thinking that he has been successful.
 He pays another trader, Towser, to buy the lawnmower engines from Rodney for £200, despite having a scrap value of only £20, and to make up a story about a contact in the GLC Parks Department who wants as many engines as he can get.
 Towser then asks what he should do with the engines, and Del tells him to give them back to Alfie.
 With Del's plan, Rodney will gain a bit of confidence and realise he would be better off being Del's partner again, and Del will get his money back when Rodney buys back into Trotters Independent Traders.

 The next day, at The Nag's Head, Rodney tells Del he liquidated the partnership with Mickey, and proudly tells him that he has sold the lawnmower engines to Towser.
-Unfortunately, it becomes apparent that Del's plan has not quite worked out, and that Towser only paid Rodney £165 and kept the remaining £35 for himself.
+Unfortunately, it becomes apparent that Del's plan has not quite worked out, and Towser only paid Rodney £165 and kept the remaining £35 for himself.
 Worse still, Rodney has invested all the proceeds in buying another set of lawnmower engines from Alfie Flowers which are, unknown to Rodney, the same ones Towser had just given back to him.
 He thus asks Del if he can borrow some money, and Del angrily bemoans what a "42 carat plonker" his brother is.
 Del gives Rodney an elastic band to put around his Gucci to stop the sole coming off.